Register

 • All GMs in the same world share the same board data

 The board also remembers its window size and position between sessions.
 Each user stores their own position independently.
 If the window ever ends up off-screen or at an unusable size, there is a Reset Window Position button in the module settings panel that closes the board and clears the saved position.
-Re-opening the board after a reset will restore the default size and placement.

 Languages